-Paddlefish have been included in a native species telemetry study to evaluate the current level of fish passage at Intake Diversion Dam under existing conditions conducted jointly by the U.S. Bureau of Reclamation and Montana FWP since 2015.
+Paddlefish have been a part of a native species telemetry study to evaluate the current level of fish passage at Intake Diversion Dam under existing conditions conducted jointly by the U.S. Bureau of Reclamation and Montana FWP since 2015.
 During the month of May in 2015, 40 adult Paddlefish were surgically implanted with radio telemetry transmitters in the 10-mile reach downstream of Intake FAS as part of this study.
 The movements of telemetered Paddlefish in 2015 demonstrate passage over or around Intake Diversion Dam (Figure 11).
 Five Paddlefish migrated upstream of Glendive.
 Four continued upstream to the Powder River area, with one male Paddlefish migrating as far as Rosebud, MT.
 During the month of May in 2016, 58 adult Paddlefish were surgically implanted with radio telemetry transmitters in the 10-mile reach downstream of Intake FAS.
 Newly tagged and previously tagged (2015) Paddlefish were relocated during 2016 telemetry and ground station tracking (Figure 12).
-In 2016, 0 of 53 Paddlefish that encountered Intake Diversion Dam passed over or around as flows were inadequate to make passage available.
+In 2016, 0 of 53 Paddlefish that encountered Intake Diversion Dam passed over or around as flows were likely inadequate to make passage available.
 During the month of May in 2017, 13 adult Paddlefish were surgically implanted with radio telemetry transmitters in the 10-mile reach downstream of Intake FAS.
 Newly tagged and previously tagged (2015, 2016) Paddlefish were relocated during 2017 telemetry and ground station tracking (Figure 13).
 Forty-nine telemetered Paddlefish encountered Intake Diversion Dam in 2017 with just 12 passing (24%) upstream, mostly through the side channel (9 Paddlefish) but also over the dam (3 Paddlefish).
 During the month of May in 2018, 10 adult Paddlefish were surgically implanted with radio telemetry transmitters in the 10mile reach downstream of Intake FAS.
-Newly tagged and previously tagged (2015, 2016, 2017) Paddlefish were relocated during 2018 telemetry and ground station tracking with a total of 52 telemetered Paddlefish observed in the Yellowstone River during 2018 (Table 3).
-Forty-one telemetered Paddlefish encountered Intake Diversion Dam in 2018 with 19 passing (48%) upstream, mostly through the side channel (14 Paddlefish) but also over the dam (5 Paddlefish).
-Five Paddlefish reached the Powder River Confluence with three moving beyond this point (Figure 14).
+Newly tagged and previously tagged (2015, 2016, 2017) Paddlefish were relocated during 2018 telemetry and ground station tracking (Figure 14).
+Forty telemetered Paddlefish encountered Intake Diversion Dam in 2018 with 19 passing (48%) upstream, mostly through the side channel (14 Paddlefish) but also over the dam (5 Paddlefish).
+Thirty-three Paddlefish from a native species radio telemetry study migrated up to Intake in 2019.
+Of those Paddlefish that reached Intake Diversion Dam six migrated past by going over the diversion dam between May 28th and July 2nd and five migrated through Joes Island side channel during June after a temporary construction culvert crossing blew out with the high water (Table 3).
+The Joes Island side channel passage route will not be available to fish in the coming season as the upper end of it was filled during the ongoing construction of the Intake Bypass Channel.
+Ten of the 11 telemetered Paddlefish that migrated past Intake Diversion Dam continued to the Powder River with six of these fish observed going into the Powder River (Figure 15).